 There’s some detail on what the difference is over here.

 You’d think that, what with space itself expanding, everything else would expand with it.
 After all, the expansion of space is roughly analogous to a stretching rubber sheet.
-If you stretch the sheet anything drawn on it with stretch just as much.
+If you stretch the sheet anything drawn on it will stretch just as much.

 But in fact, while the space between and inside everything increases, the things themselves don’t.
 Or at least, they snap back faster than they can be stretched.
 The size of atoms, their chemical bonds, and by extension everything that’s composed of them, is determined by physical laws and constants.
 For example, the size of electron orbitals is scaled by the Bohr radius, a0,which is just fit to pop with physical constants. , where